ibeckermayer/teleport-interview/DESIGN.md

 #### `/metrics`

 **POST**: API key protected.
+The request body must contain a pre registered `account_id` and the Authorization header it's valid corresponding API key.
 Updates the `logins` table with a new row.
-If a new `account_id` is recieved, updates the `account` table with a corresponding account on the startup plan.
 For each new `account_id`/`user_id` combination that's recieved, a new entry in the `user` table is created; the `is_active` column is determined by whether the corresponding account has exceeded it's plan's usage limits.

 **GET**: Access/session-id token protected.
 Returns the plan's current number of active users and plan type/user-limit.